Why Celebrate Easter in the Workplace?

-After all, if you want a workplace culture that employees love and that attracts others, having the occasional workplace fun and making sure employees feel appreciated and valued are important ongoing investments.
-Take advantage of the ability to tie into everyones’ excitement about the emergence of spring and build workplace camaraderie with a little Easter holiday fun.
+If you want a workplace culture that employees love and that attracts others, host workplace events and make sure employees feel appreciated and valued.
+Take advantage of the ability to tie into everyone’s excitement about the emergence of spring; build workplace camaraderie.
 Who doesn’t enjoy an unexpected “thank you – we’re so glad you are on our team” and a chocolate bunny?

 Tips for Managing Religious Holidays in the Workplace